 The City of Macon, Mississippi entered into an inter-local cooperative agreement with Noxubee County, Mississippi and Noxubee County School District on December 11, 2007, to develop and operate the Noxubee Sportsplex.
 The agreement shall be governed by and construed in accordance with the laws of the State of Mississippi, specifically Sections 17-13-1 et seq., Mississippi Code of 1972, Annotated, as amended, being the Interlocal Government Cooperation Act of 1974, as amended.
-The parties have agreed to cooperate in the development of the Noxubee Sportsplex that is to be completed in two stages over a period of approximately two years with financial and in-kind contributions from each party.
-The board of Aldermen of the City of Macon agrees to commit \$50,000 for the first stage and \$50,000 for the second stage plus five years of maintenance and grounds keeping for the ball fields located on the Sportsplex valued at approximately \$50,000 for a five year period.
-A Board of Governors consisting of five persons will be appointed by the three governmental entities to serve as a joint board for the cooperative undertaking contained in the interlocal agreement.
-Two members shall be appointed by the Board of Education of Noxubee County, two members shall be appointed by the Board of Supervisors of Noxubee County and one member shall be appointed by the City of Macon.
+The parties agreed to cooperate in the development of the Noxubee Sportsplex that was completed in two stages over a period of approximately two years with financial and in-kind contributions from each party.
+The board of Aldermen of the City of Macon agreed to commit \$50,000 for the first stage and \$50,000 for the second stage plus five years of maintenance and grounds keeping for the ball fields located on the Sportsplex valued at approximately \$50,000 for a five year period.
+A Board of Governors consisting of five persons was appointed by the three governmental entities to serve as a joint board for the cooperative undertaking contained in the interlocal agreement.
+Two members were appointed by the Board of Education of Noxubee County, two members were appointed by the Board of Supervisors of Noxubee County and one member was appointed by the City of Macon.
 The appointees shall be elected or appointed members of their respective governmental bodies.
-The two year budget for constructing the Sportsplex, including in-kind services, totals \$1,050,000.
+The two year budget for constructing the Sportsplex, including in-kind services, totaled \$1,050,000.

-The City of Macon's total contribution to the project is \$150,000 with \$50,000 paid on February 1, 2008, \$50,000 on or before February 1, 2009, and the balance of \$50,000 to be satisfied with in-kind services consisting of maintenance and grounds keeping for the ball fields for the first five years of operation.
-In the event of a shortfall in the construction or operation of the Sportsplex, the shortfall will be covered as follows: Noxubee County 29%, City of Macon 14% and the Noxubee School District 57%.
+The City of Macon's total contribution to the project was \$150,000 with \$50,000 paid on February 1, 2008, \$50,000 on February 1, 2009, and the balance of \$50,000 satisfied with inkind services consisting of maintenance and grounds keeping for the ball fields for the first five years of operation.
+In the event of a shortfall in the operation of the Sportsplex, the shortfall will be covered as follows: Noxubee County 29%, City of Macon 14% and the Noxubee School District 57%.
 In the event of a profit from the operation of the Sportsplex, the entities may decide to invest all profits back into the Sportsplex; however, each entity reserves the right to withdraw profits based on the following percentages: Noxubee County 29%, City of Macon 14% and the Noxubee School District 57%.
 In the event that this agreement is not fulfilled or is cancelled in the future, it is understood that the entire ball field complex will be forfeited to the Noxubee County School District.
 The \$100,000 cash contribution of the City of Macon will be repaid in five equal annual installments of \$20,000 with the first payment being due six months after the complex is turned over to the Noxubee County School District and the remaining payments being due on the anniversary of that date.